Me, myself, I, mé féin agus mise.

 That sounds a little weird but it is nonetheless true.

-I love Irish language, clean design, color, dogs, cats, cocktails, baking, yoga, French, skiing, sailing and books in no particular order.
+I love language, clean design, watercolor, dogs, cats, cocktails, baking, yoga, skiing, sailing and books in no particular order.

 I like to play with words and dogs.